dbdesign-students-spring2024/5-database-design-MichaelJiang3174/README.md

 The original dataset contained various forms of redundancy, transitive dependencies, and multi-valued dependencies, which are not permitted in 4NF.

+### Multi-Valued Dependencies
-- Multi-Valued Dependencies: The dataset included fields that were dependent on each other but not on the primary key (such as professor, and professor email), violating the 4NF rule that a table must not contain more than one independent multi-valued relationship.
+The dataset included fields that were dependent on each other but not on the primary key (such as professor, and professor email), violating the 4NF rule that a table must not contain more than one independent multi-valued relationship.

+### Transitive Dependencies
-- Transitive Dependencies: Information such as assignment details was indirectly related to the primary key through another non-key attribute (assignment_id), leading to unnecessary duplication and potential for inconsistency.
+Information such as assignment details was indirectly related to the primary key through another non-key attribute (assignment_id), leading to unnecessary duplication and potential for inconsistency.

+### Redundancy
-- Redundancy: The same information about professors and assignment details was repeated across multiple records.
+The same information about professors and assignment details was repeated across multiple records.

 ## Achieving 4NF Compliance